kuentodocs/kuentodocs.github.io/franzlab/workflows/imaging.md

 ## Prepare the specimen to return it
 1. Pin the labels back (locality, barcode).
 2. Add a “Photo taken” green label.
 3. Genitalia vials and determination labels should be pinned below the photo label.

+## Turn off the equipment
+- Make sure all computer and camera equipment are turned off.